metzzo/Awesome/doc/language/language.md

  * object converts to string (calling toString)

 ## Scoping
 The scoping of awesome is using the traditional Java / C# system in which a function starts a new scope and every statement (if, for, while, ...) too.
 Variables declared in a function are only acessible within the function and they cannot access any "upper" variables.
+Closures may be supported in future releases.

 ## Syntax